-Plagiarism is to use, intentionally or unintentionally, the ideas or writing of another as one's own.
+Plagiarism is to use, intentionally or unintentionally, the ideas or writing of another as one's own, or the use of technology such as ChatGPT to generate writing presented as one's own.
 This can include paraphrasing or manipulating text written by another without according the author credit.
 It is important that students come to understand that plagarism is a form of stealing.
 When a teacher determines that a student has plagiarized, the teacher will first determine if the student's actions were knowing or ignorant; did the plagiarism occur before or after a related research skill has been taught?
 In cases where the plagiarism is deemed inadvertent (e.g.: improperly cited sources), the student will be educated and required to resubmit the assignment independently.
 In cases where the plagiarism is deemed flagrant (e.g.: an essay copied from the Internet or a repeated offense), the case will be referred to the administration for possible disciplinary consequences.